rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 sidebar_position: 8
 ---

-# AI
+# AI assistant

+Natively integrated into MS Word, using the knowledge of your internal data and the context of the opened document, the AI assistant allows for targeted and context-aware answers.

+## Tailored to you

-We offer options to customize the AI according to your needs.
-You can choose your preferred provider of large language models, or set an overall tone and style of answers by selecting the appropriate system message.
-Find more in the Settings tab.
+We offer a range of customization options for the AI assistant.
+You can choose your preferred language model and its provider, set the overall tone and style of answers, save and reuse workflows using 'Shortcuts'.
+In addition, AI uses in the background the context of the opened document, as well as to your internal data that you have uploaded.

+## Bulk edits

+The AI assistant can be used to edit the opened document.
+You can select the text you want to edit and the AI will suggest changes, again informed by the context of the opened document and your internal data.
+You can then accept or reject the suggested changes.

-## Chat
+## Q&A

-A document can be uploaded within the chat, which the user then asks questions about.
-Similarly, it is possible to use a general chat, without involving an open document.
-The answers, which are based on the document in question, are provided with citations that allow for an easy checking of parts of the answer against the source text.
+Answers, which are based on the opened document, are provided with citations that allow for an easy checking of parts of the answer against the source text.
-Individual conversations are displayed in the plugin in the form of threads.

 <iframe
   width="100%"